 The larger your social network, the more chances you have to find individuals who resonate with you and can form part of your support network.
 Some strategies to build your social network include:

-• Join clubs or organizations: Find groups that align with your interests or hobbies—these can provide opportunities to meet like-minded individuals.
+- Join clubs or organizations: Find groups that align with your interests or hobbies, which can provide opportunities to meet like-minded individuals.

 3. Joining Support Groups